William Mackintosh of Borlum: Family

 William Mackintosh, 4th of Borlum had married Mary Reade, and they had two sons Lachlan and Shaw who both emigrated to the Colony of Georgia with the Highland Rangers, a regiment in the British Army that was recruited by James Oglethorpe.
 Both Lachlan and Shaw fought in the War of Jenkins' Ear.
 He was succeeded by his eldest son.

+Tea

+In 1729 he lamented that tea had taken place of beer and ale on the breakfast table.

+"When I came to a friend's house of a morning I used to be asked if I had had my morning draft yet.
+I am now asked if I have had my tea.
+And in lieu of the big quaigh with strong ale and toast, and after a dram of good wholesome Scots spirits, there is now the tea-kettle put to the fire, the tea-table and silver and china equipage brought in, and marmalade and cream".

 Bagpipe music

 There is a bagpipe tune called "Mackintosh of Borlum's Salute" that was written in honour of Brigadier William Mackintosh, 4th of Borlum.

 Ballads

 Alluding to Mackintosh of Borlum's escape from Newgate Prison was the following London ballad: